 There have been four races at the track where all of the top three qualifiers have gone on to finish on the podium.
 In 2015, 2016 and 2018, the top three finished in the order they started.

-Five different drivers have taken a pole position at the Marina Bay Circuit.
+Six different drivers have taken a pole position at the Marina Bay Circuit.
 Vettel and Hamilton are tied for the most, with four apiece.
-Ferrari are the team with the most poles here, having set the Saturday pace on five occasions.
+Ferrari are the team with the most poles here, having set the Saturday pace on six occasions.
 German drivers have more poles here than any other nation, with five compared to Britain’s four.

-Vettel and Hamilton are the only drivers on the 2019 grid who’ve previously taken pole position at the Singapore Grand Prix.
+Sebastian Vettel and Lewis Hamilton are the only drivers who’ve previously taken multiple pole position at the Singapore Grand Prix.
+Fernando Alonso and Charles Leclerc are the only other drivers on the current grid to have taken pole position at the track.

 No driver has taken back-to-back poles at the Marina Bay Circuit.
-Lewis Hamilton could become the first to do so in 2019.
+No team has taken consecutive pole positions here either.

 The largest gap between the fastest and slowest cars in qualifying here came in 2010, when Fernando Alonso’s pole time was 8.784 seconds quicker than Bruno Senna’s time for 23rd on the grid.
 The smallest gap between fastest and slowest cars came in the previous year, when the fastest Q2 time was just 2.595 seconds faster than Vitantonio Liuzzi’s lap time for last on the grid.

-Pole has been decided by less than a tenth of a second three times at the Marina Bay Circuit.
+Pole has been decided by less than a tenth of a second three times at the Marina Bay Circuit – in 2010, 2013 and 2014.

-From the eleven Singapore Grands Prix held so far, the average pole margin at the track has been 0.332 seconds.
+From the twelve Singapore Grands Prix held so far, the average pole margin at the track has been 0.320 seconds.

-Eight of the eleven races held here so far have been won from pole position, while the remaining three have been won from third or further back on the grid.
-Sebastian Vettel’s 2012 win came from third on the grid, Lewis Hamilton started fifth and took victory in 2017, while Fernando Alonso started all the way back in fifteenth when he won the inaugural race here in 2008.
+Eight of the twelve races held here so far have been won from pole position, while the remaining four have been won from third or further back on the grid.
+Sebastian Vettel’s 2012 and 2019 wins came from third on the grid, Lewis Hamilton started fifth and took victory in 2017, while Fernando Alonso started all the way back in fifteenth when he won the inaugural race here in 2008.

 A driver starting from second on the grid has never gone on to win here.

 There is yet to be a Singapore Grand Prix which hasn’t featured a Safety Car period.
-The most number of Safety Car stints in one race here is three, which happened in 2017.
+The most number of Safety Car stints in one race here is three, which happened in both 2017 and 2019.

 The 2017 Singapore Grand Prix is the only race here so far to have been affected by rain.

-Fernando Alonso, Daniel Ricciardo and Lewis Hamilton all currently share the record for most fastest laps at the Marina Bay Circuit, with two each.
+Eight different drivers have set the fastest lap at the Singapore Grand Prix.
+Fernando Alonso, Daniel Ricciardo, Lewis Hamilton and Kevin Magnussen all currently share the record for most fastest laps at the Marina Bay Circuit, with two each.

 The most cars to finish a race here is twenty, which happened in 2011.
 The least number of cars to reach the chequered flag in a Singapore Grand Prix is twelve, which happened in 2017.

-The winner of the Singapore Grand Prix has gone on to win the title in the same season on seven occasions, including seven times in the last eight years.
+The winner of the Singapore Grand Prix has gone on to win the title in the same season on seven occasions, including seven times in the last nine seasons in which the race has been held.
+Meanwhile, the polesitter at this race has won the title in the same year on six occasions.

 Mark Webber in 2010 and Fernando Alonso in 2012 are the only drivers who have failed to win the championship having led it after the Singapore Grand Prix.
 In the Constructors’ Championship, only McLaren in 2008 have failed to go on to win the championship having led it after the Singapore event.